durner/yolo-autonomous-drone/README.md

 ![Detection 1](https://raw.githubusercontent.com/durner/yolo-autonomous-drone/master/pictures/detection_1.png "Detection 1")![Detection 2](https://raw.githubusercontent.com/durner/yolo-autonomous-drone/master/pictures/detection_2.png "Detection 2")

-As already described the drone does look for persons.
+As already described the drone looks for persons.
 The interface marks persons / group of persons with read boxes.
 Additionally, a yellow t-shirt determines the real operator of the drone which is also highlighted in the interface.
-If more than one person does wear a yellow shirt the drone chooses the person with the biggest area of yellow.
+If more than one person wears a yellow shirt the drone chooses the person with the biggest area of yellow.

 ## Manual Interface
 If you don't press any key the drone will hover at its position.
 Use following keys to control the drone.